ENERGY ASSISTANCE

 The Energy Assistance Program runs from October 1 to May 31.

-• Help pay a past due bill or get an emergency fuel delivery.
+- Help pay a past due bill, prevent a disconnect, reconnect service if disconnected, or get an emergency fuel delivery.

-• Help homeowners get their broken furnace repaired or replaced.
+- Help homeowners get their nonfunctioning furnace repaired or replaced.